adriengivry/Overload/README.md

 Overload is divided into 12 modules (10 DLLs and 2 executables):

 ### 1.2.1.
 Overload SDK
 The Overload SDK is the core of the engine.
-It is a set of libraries that our applications (`OvGame` and `OvEditor`) are using.
+It is a set of libraries used by our applications: `OvGame` and `OvEditor`.
 We designed theses libraries with reusability in mind.
-They are extremely modular and easy to extract from a game engine context.
+They are highly modular and easy to extract from a game engine context.
 - `OvAnalytics`: Code and hardware profiling
-- `OvDebug`: Logging, assertions
+- `OvDebug`: Logging and assertions
-- `OvTools`: Serialization, ini files, events, time
+- `OvTools`: Serialization, INI files, events, clock
-- `OvMaths`: Vectors, Matrices, Quaternion, Transform
+- `OvMaths`: Vectors, matrices, quaternions, transforms
 - `OvAudio`: Wraps irrKlang
 - `OvPhysics`: Wraps Bullet3
 - `OvRendering`: Rendering engine using OpenGL
-- `OvWindowing`: GLFW + Windows API wrapper
+- `OvWindowing`: GLFW and Windows API wrapper
-- `OvUI`: Dear imGui wrapped into an event-based and component-based UI system
+- `OvUI`: Dear ImGui wrapped into an event-based and component-based UI system
-- `OvCore`: Mediator, resource management, scripting, component-based scene system
+- `OvCore`: Component-based scene system, scripting, and resource management

 ### 1.2.2.
 Overload Applications
-- `OvGame`: Uses OvCore, asset dependent, generic executable for any game built with Overload
+- `OvGame`: Uses OvCore, asset-dependent, a generic executable for any game built with Overload
-- `OvEditor`: Uses OvCore, expose game development to the end-user (From creation to building)
+- `OvEditor`: Uses OvCore, exposes game development to the end-user (from creation to building)

 ![Editor](https://user-images.githubusercontent.com/33324216/94352908-fd228a80-0038-11eb-849a-c076bde4c7c6.PNG)

 # 2. History of Overload
 ## 2.1.
 Context
-Initially, Overload was a graduation project.
-We were 3 ([Benjamin VIRANIN](https://github.com/BenjaminViranin), [Max BRUN](https://github.com/maxbrundev) and [Adrien GIVRY](https://github.com/adriengivry)) working on it for 5 months.
-We had to create a game engine from scratch, using the fewest libraries possible.
+Overload started as a graduation project.
+The three os us, ([Benjamin VIRANIN](https://github.com/BenjaminViranin), [Max BRUN](https://github.com/maxbrundev) and [Adrien GIVRY](https://github.com/adriengivry), worked on it for five months.
+Our task was to create a game engine from scratch, using as few external libraries as possible.

 ## 2.2.
 Goals
-Our goals for this project were:
+Our goals for this project were to:
-- Understanding how to architect a game engine
+- Understand how to architect a game engine
-- Designing an application thinking of end-users
+- Design an application with end-users in mind
-- Making a game engine as simple as possible
+- Make the game engine as simple as possible
-- Producing high-quality modern code
+- Produce high-quality modern code
-- Creating a game with our engine
+- Create a game using our engine
-- Dealing with a long-term project
+- Structure and manage a long-term project
-- Developping documentation for developers and end-users
+- Develop documentation for both developers and end-users

 ## 2.3.
 Pre-production
 We spent about a month designing our initial architecture.
-We tried to provide a technical solution with UML diagrams, flowcharts, package diagrams and use-case diagrams.
-This was a long and tedious work, but it really helped us to start the production with a clear vision of the engine.
-We defined some coding convention to ensure that all of our work will stay homogeneous during the production.
-Defining these kinds of rules is crucial to keep a maintainable code during the whole project.
+We provided technical solutions using UML diagrams, flowcharts, package diagrams, and use-case diagrams.
+This helped us to start the production with a clear vision of the engine.

+We also defined coding conventions to ensure our work remained consistent throughout the production process.
+Defining these kinds of rules is crucial to maintaining clean, manageable code over the course of the project.

 ## 2.4.
 Production
-The production made us realize that we had a naive idea of what a game engine is.
-During this phase our architecture has evolved.
-We found that our initial architecture was sometimes too complex, non-optimal.
-We went back to architecture design multiple times during the project.
+During production, we realized that our initial understanding of what a game engine entails was naive.
+As we progressed, our architecture evolved.
+We discovered that our original design was sometimes overly complex or suboptimal.
+As a result, we revisited and refined the architecture multiple times throughout the project.

 <span name="features"></span>
 # 3. Features
 ## 3.1.
 Implemented
-Here is a non-exhaustive list of Overload main features:
+Here is a non-exhaustive list of Overload's main features:
 - Game Editor
 - Lua scripting
-- Physically-based rendering (PBR)
+- Physically-Based Rendering (PBR)
 - Custom shaders support
 - Windows game building
 - Profiling tools (Editor and build)